Some photos from my research sites:

 Preparing for excavation with a pago a la tierra offering.

 A key component of the Ollantaytambo Terraces Project are excavations in terraces designed to clarify when they were built and renovated, expose construction techniques, and evaluate soil types.
-We sample for radiocarbon dating, microbotanical analysis, and soil micromorphology.
+During excavations we sample for radiocarbon dating, microbotanical analysis, and soil micromorphology.
 Photos from top left: The 2022 excavation team in a trench at Ollantaytambo; preparing a micromorphology sample; an extracted micromorphology sample preserving stratigraphy; and a sample in situ across a stratigraphic transition.

 And in Ontario....